aws/aws-emr-containers-best-practices/content/submit-applications/docs/spark/pyspark.md

-# Pyspark Job submission
+# **Pyspark Job submission**

-Python interpreter is bundled in the EMR containers spark image that is used to run the spark job.
+Python interpreter is bundled in the EMR containers spark image that is used to run the spark job.Python code and dependencies can be provided with the below options.

 ### Python code self contained in a single .py file

 To start with, in the most simplest scenario - the example below shows how to submit a pi.py file that is self contained and doesn't need any other dependencies.

-In this example pi.py is part of the spark image and is passed to the start-job-run command using local:// path prefix.
+####Python file from S3

+**Request**
+pi.py used in the below request payload is from [spark examples](https://github.com/apache/spark/blob/master/examples/src/main/python/pi.py)

 ```
-cat > spark-python-in-image.json << EOF
+cat > spark-python-in-s3.json << EOF
 {
   "name": "spark-python-in-image",
   "virtualClusterId": "<virtual-cluster-id>",